martina01natali/MMP/Project/Neumann/README_Neumann.md

 ## ToDos
 - [x] implement lambda functions where possible
-- [ ] implement string input of ode and/or rhs only
 - [x] implement explanation of passages with analytical form of matrixes
 - [ ]
 - [ ]
 - [ ]

 ## Issues
-- [ ] fn is wrong and I dunno whatta do
 - [ ]
 - [ ]
 - [ ]